 The S-124 Standard is a product specification of the S-100 family, managed by the International Hydrographic Organization (IHO).
 It standardizes the Navigational Warnings with a S-100 conforming Data Model.
-Its intention is to describe and encode navigational warning data for the usage in navigation.
-The standard aims at its usage in the above described mediums (NAVTEX and SafetyNET).
+Its intention is to describe and encode Navigational Warning data for the usage in navigation.
+The standard aims to its usage in context of NAVTEX and SafetyNET.
+As a submission of S-124 data is not considered possible, a direct translation from S-124 data to the proprietary technologies is planned.
+Moreover, S-124 is not limited to these channels and also expected to be used in context of consumer-available Web Services.
 [11]